Shopify/polaris/src/components/Page/README.md

     {
       title: 'Promote',
       actions: [
-        {content: 'Share on Facebook', onAction: this.performFacebookShare}
+        {content: 'Share on Facebook', onAction: this.performFacebookShare},
       ],
     },
   ]}